 Phrases for Requesting Time to Respond

-Those who seek a response from you might mistakenly push or even bully for a reaction.
-It’s a byproduct of our new instantaneous lifestyle.
-And so, we all now have the personal responsibility to communicate a need for pause.
-To let others know that you want to show up fully, wholeheartedly, and mindfully to the conversation.
+We all have the personal responsibility to communicate a need for pause – to let others know that you want to show up fully, wholeheartedly, and mindfully to the conversation.

-Every situation has its own nuance.
-To help you get started, here are a few easy phrases you can use as a springboard in different situations for when you need pause.
+Every situation has its own nuances.
+To help you get started, here are a few easy phrases you can use as a springboard in different situations for when you need to request time to think.

 - “I would like some time to take this under consideration.”